timcowlishaw/enxaneta/documentation/working_notes/02_eav-data-model.md

  Considering an Entity-Attribute-Value (EAV) data model for this Python tarot-reading program, which is suited for entities with a large, varying set of attributes.
 Instead of having a fixed table structure with columns for each possible attribute, the EAV model stores data as rows with three main columns:

 - **Entity**: The specific object/entity being described (e.g. each of the 78 cards of the tarot deck)
-- **Attribute**: The property or characteristic being stored (e.g. name, arcanum, suit, keywords, meanings, archetypes, actions, characteristics)
+- **Attribute**: The property/characteristic being stored (e.g. name, arcanum, suit, keywords, meanings, archetypes, actions, characteristics)
-- **Value**: The actual value for that attribute of that entity
+- **Value**: The actual value for the attribute of that entity

 The EAV model is useful when entities have a large, varying set of attributes, and new attributes need to be added dynamically, e.g. medical records with diverse patient data.
 However, the EAV model complicates querying and reporting due to necessary joins across tables.
 It also requires additional metadata tables to track attribute definitions.
 Compared to traditional models, it trades query performance for flexibility.